xjtuyanshi/CarND-Traffic-Sign-Classifier-Project/README.md

 Here is an exploratory visualization of the training data set.
 The first chart randomly picked one of 43 classes images with each class's number of pictures and pecentage % of total number of pictures.
 ![alt text][image1]
-The bar chart showing how the trainning data is unbalanced.
+The bar chart showing how the training data is unbalanced.
 Some of them have way many more images than others.
 This could potentially impact the model accuray.
 ![alt text][image2]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
-#### Preprocessing
+#### Preprocess
-* Grayscale: gray scles could help the image normalization easiler.I converted the color space to YUV space and only pick the Y channel after refering LeCun's paper.
+* Grayscale: gray scles could help the image normalization easier.I converted the color space to YUV space and only pick the Y channel after refering LeCun's paper.
-* Contrst Adjust:` cv2.equalizeHist` to imporve the contract of images
+* Contrst Adjust:` cv2.equalizeHist` to improve the contract of images
 * Normalization: applied zero-mean normalization method as it provides way much better results than Udacity's suggested simple normalization method.
-Below are the random images after preprocessing:
+Below are the random images after preprocessed:
 ![alt text][image3]
 * Data Augmentation:To add more data to the the data set, I used Keras' `ImageDataGenerator` because we would like to make sure the rotation and zoom in/out should not impact the results.Here is an example of an original image and an augmented image:
 * original: